Part V, third instalment:

-I nearly died, not of drugs as such, but of self-importance.
+I nearly died, not just of drugs per se, but of self-importance.
 Of narcissism and pompousness.
-Of the belief that frustrations and injustices in my life required the regular administration of a painkiller more properly prescribed to terminal cancer patients.
-And then I inflicted a lot of collateral damage enabled by a belief that the havoc and squalor this gave rise to was a minor detail in my grand narrative, and a small price to pay, that nobody of any consequence should quibble over.
+Of the belief that frustrations and injustices in my life required the regular administration of a painkiller more properly prescribed to advanced terminal cancer patients.
+And then I inflicted a lot of collateral damage enabled by a belief that the havoc and squalor this gave rise to was a minor detail in my grand narrative, and a small price to pay, that nobody of any substance should quibble over.
 To me now, not taking myself very seriously is a very serious business, and another crucial outcome of practising anatta, so if anyone thinks I’m a trivialising idiot – well that’s probably a good thing, as far as I’m concerned.

 Aaaannd… Perhaps rather predictably, this is not in fact the final instalment.
 It hardly seems necessary now to explain how this has come about.
 I thought about going back and re-writing the introduction, but then I thought…nah.
 See you next week.